Oxford-Weidenfeld Prize Entry Requirements

 The judges will consider the quality of the translation as well as the importance of the original work and the value of its being put into English.
 We encourage entries from under-represented languages in the English-speaking book market, as well as from more established languages.

-The opening date for entries was 1 December 2023.
-The closing date for entries was 31 January 2024.
+The opening date for entries is 1 December 2024.
+The closing date for entries is 31 January 2025.

 It may be the work of up to three translators.

-To enter, one physical copy and one digital copy (as either EPUB or PDF) of each entry must be submitted.
-It will not be possible to return physical copies.
+To enter, one digital copy (as either EPUB or PDF) of each entry must be submitted.

 Entries should be accompanied by a statement of the date of publication and a contact address and telephone number.

-Digital copies should be sent to Georgia Nasseh at comparative.criticism@st-annes.ox.ac.uk.
+Digital copies should be sent to Mary Newman at comparative.criticism@st-annes.ox.ac.uk.
 These files will be kept strictly confidential and will only be circulated to the judges.